Bamnenouf0112/Nouf-CropForecastML-Chatbot/README.md

 # Nouf-CropForecastML-Chatbot
-# CropYieldPredictor
+# CropForecastML

-*CropYieldPredictor* is a machine learning project designed to predict agricultural crop yields using advanced predictive analytics.
+*CropForecastML* is a machine learning project designed to predict agricultural crop yields using advanced predictive analytics.
 The goal is to provide accurate forecasts based on historical data, helping farmers and agricultural professionals make informed decisions and optimize their farming practices.

 ## Table of Contents
 - [Project Overview](#project-overview)